-2,4-dithiapentane aka bis(methylthio)methane is an ingredient in truffle oil!
+2,4-dithiapentane aka bis(methylthio)methane is an ingredient in truffle oil.
 Great, that was the easiest part.
 Everyone knows this.
-There are a few myths out there about this product though that i am here to expose.
+There are a few myths out there about this product though that we want to address.

 This one is the most complex.
 Chemicals.
 Natural, nature identical, synthetic.
 Yes, truffle oils and other truffle flavored products that use chemicals to reproduce the flavor and aroma of truffles get a bad rap.
 Why???
 Because ingesting chemicals is bad for your body???
 I have news for you.
 These same chemicals are produced in nature everyday in the things we eat.
 Truffles, oranges, meat, milk. . . this is how they get their flavor and aroma.
 Flavor and aroma chemicals are used in foods that you eat every day.
 They are safe or else they would not be allowed by the FDA to be used.